Tayam-El-Jebari/QuarkusBaseRepoPTSS/INSOMNIA.md

 1. Install [Insomnia](https://insomnia.rest/download)
 2. Open Insomnia
+3. Navigate to your desired workspace
-3. Click on Projects > Git Clone
+3. Click on Create > Git Clone
 4. Enter the repository URL and your credentials
 > 📖 [Sync with Git](https://docs.insomnia.rest/insomnia/git-sync)